Same Day Approval

 Salvation Army of Coastal Alabama – Veterans Housing Assistance, Mobile

-Offers transitional and permanent housing solutions for veterans in need.
+Offers transitional and permanent housing solutions for Veterans in need.

 • Helps with short-term emergency shelter and long-term housing plans.